Part one of two of my long bank holiday weekend bike ride through Yell, Shetland to the most northerly tip of Britain.

 I liked them already!
 Driftwood fire, awesome!

-I had a quick look around the lodge – a rather cosy small stone house with two bedrooms (a small room with one set of bunkbeds and a larger room with two sets of bunkbeds).
-The living room has a solid fuel stove, a few chairs and another set of bunkbeds.
+I had a quick look around the lodge – a rather cosy small stone house with two bedrooms (a small room with one set of bunk beds and a larger room with two sets of bunk beds).
+The living room has a solid-fuel stove, a few chairs and another set of bunk beds.

 The kitchen was pretty well provided for – a small fridge, a microwave with two hobs on top, a kettle and a large table with benches.
 Basic crockery, cutlery, pots and pans are provided.
 An electricity meter ran on £1 coins.

-Hidden within the trees in the garden I spied a rather peculiar black structure.
+Hidden within the trees in the garden, I spied a rather peculiar black structure.

-Upon closer inspection it turned out to be a marker for the National Cycle Network Route 1, one of 1000 cast iron Millenium Mileposts along the route funded by The Royal Bank of Scotland.
+Upon closer inspection, it turned out to be a marker for the National Cycle Network Route 1, one of 1000 cast iron Millenium Mileposts along the route funded by The Royal Bank of Scotland.
 Is this the most northerly one, I wonder?

 I was rather hungry so I headed out on foot to a nearby pub for some food (and wifi, the sign boasts).
-The turn off to Mid Yell is just a stone’s throw from the Lodge itself.
-Note – someone’s spray painted out the Scottish thistle on the roadsign.
-That’s because Shetland isn’t Scotland.
-It’s Shetland. 😉
+The turn-off to Mid Yell is just a stone’s throw from the Lodge itself.

-The Hilltop Bar & Restaurant – Britain’s most northerly pub – was only 4000 steps away from the Lodge, according to my Fitbit, and they open for food and drink at 6pm.
-It’s not quite a restaurant yet, to be honest, as it’s run by a very friendly one man show who pulls the pints and then runs into the kitchen cook with the deep fryer and microwave, but still, it was hot food, and considering I was going to be cycling on a Sunday through some rural, remote islands when everything is closed, I was content.
-It might be the only hot food I had all weekend as I hadn’t brought anything to cook and I’d only stocked up on snack bars at the local shop.
+The Hilltop Bar & Restaurant – Britain’s most northerly pub (2024 edit: long since closed) – was only 4000 steps away from the Lodge, according to my Fitbit, and they open for food and drink at 6 pm.
+It’s not quite a restaurant yet, to be honest, as it’s run by a very friendly one-man show who pulls the pints and then runs into the kitchen to cook with the deep fryer and microwave.

-The sun was streaming in through the window while I sat at the bar sipping ice cold Pinot Grigio.
-I had all of the happy.
-I was on holiday.
+The sun was streaming through the window while I sat at the bar sipping ice-cold Pinot Grigio.

 Who should appear, on foot, in the driveway but French Marie!

 She joined me for some wine, chicken wings and curly fries.
-It turns out that Britain’s most northerly pub only has two wine glasses, and the bartender said that he’d sold more wine that evening than he had in the last six months.
+It turns out Britain’s most northerly pub only has two wine glasses, and the bartender said he’d sold more wine that evening than he had in the last six months.
 We’d only had a few glasses each, I swear, but we both felt like proper alcoholics!
 I guess the Yell locals aren’t wine drinkers.

-When we got back to the Lodge the fire was roaring and we met our housemates – a lovely couple from the south of England (who had left the note) and another older retired couple from Germany on their electric bikes who were touring Scotland.
-We shared stories over the fire before retiring for the evening in our respective bunk beds.
-Marie and I were sharing the bunk bed in the living room and I fell asleep to the crackling noise and warmth of the solid fuel stove.
-Bliss.
+When we got back to the Lodge, the fire was roaring, and we met our housemates – a lovely couple from the south of England (who had left the note) and another older retired couple from Germany on their electric bikes who were touring Scotland.

 DAY 1 – MOSSBANK TO MID YELL